vmenajr/mongo/ctf2017/README.md

 Time to test drive my theory.

 I've included a [Vagrantfile](Vagrantfile) which stands up a VM with all the required software to make this happen.
-I also added the research steps I used in coming up with the solution.
+I also added the research steps I used in coming up with the solution via [bootstrap.sh](bootstrap.sh).

 You'll notice in the Vagrantfile that it also runs the exploit ([print_flag.py](print_flag.py)) after it ensures ASLR is fully enabled.